onest/aalign/README.md

 ###Usage:

 In the Makefile, you can change the target platform or application.
+After compilation, run the executable as:
 ```
 $ ./${APPNAME} -q ${query_name_fasta} -d ${subject_name_fasta}
 ```